 The average cost for quartz countertops ranges from $50 to $70 per square foot, not including installation.
 The total cost of quartz countertops ranges anywhere from $2,000 to $3,900 for materials and professional installation.
 Here's the average cost of quartz countertops by grade and quality:

+Most quality quartz countertops will cost about $60 per square foot depending the the type.
 Here is the average cost of quartz countertops per square foot installed by manufacturer:

 Contractors will then add on extra for each additional part of the installation, like cutting out a space for the sink, installing a new sink, seam cutting, beveling edges, leveling, joining seams, etc.